SolidOS/solidos/README.md

 npm run release
 ```

+More information can be also found over at the [server, solidcommunity.net, repo](https://github.com/solid/solidcommunity.net/wiki).

 ### For anyone who likes writing text

 SolidOS has quite some documentation around it that needs constant improvement.